The Story of Ferdinand: Publication

-A first-edition copy sold at auction for $16,500 in 2014.
+A first-edition copy sold at auction for $16,500 in the year of 2014.

 Reception

 In 1938, Life magazine called Ferdinand "the greatest juvenile classic since Winnie the Pooh and suggested that "three out of four grownups buy the book largely for their own pleasure and amusement".
 The article also noted that Ferdinand was accused of being a political symbol, noting that "too-subtle readers see in Ferdinand everything from a fascist to a pacifist to a burlesque sit-down striker".
 Others labelled the work "as promoting fascism, anarchism, and communism".
 The Cleveland Plain Dealer "accused the book of corrupting the youth of America" while The New York Times downplayed the possible political allegories, insisting the book was about being true to oneself.

 The book was released less than two months after the outbreak of the Spanish Civil War, and was seen by many supporters of Francisco Franco as a pacifist book.
 It was banned in many countries, including in Spain (where it remained banned until after Franco's death).
 In Nazi Germany, Adolf Hitler ordered the book burned (as "degenerate democratic propaganda"), while it was the only American children's book available for sale in Cold War era Poland.
 It received particular praise from Thomas Mann, H. G. Wells, Gandhi, and Franklin and Eleanor Roosevelt.
 Following the 1945 defeat of Germany during the Second World War, 30,000 copies were quickly published and given out for free to the country's children.

 In the United States, the book was so popular with the public in the 1930s that it was used in various commercial products, from toys to Post Toasties breakfast cereal.
-Disney made it into an animated short in 1938, which became a classic and was the basis for Ferdinand the Bull, based on 'The Story of Ferdinand' by Munro Leaf and Robert Lawson (Whitman Publishing Co., 1938), Walt Disney's Ferdinand and the Robbers (Random House, 1983) by Vincent H. Jefferds and Walt Disney's Ferdinand and the Bullies (Bantam Books, 1986, ISBN 978-0553055900).
+Disney made it into an animated short in 1938, which became a classic (winning the Academy Award for Best Animated Short Film) and was the basis for Ferdinand the Bull, based on 'The Story of Ferdinand' by Munro Leaf and Robert Lawson (Whitman Publishing Co., 1938), Walt Disney's Ferdinand and the Robbers (Random House, 1983) by Vincent H. Jefferds and Walt Disney's Ferdinand and the Bullies (Bantam Books, 1986, ISBN 978-0553055900).

 In 1951, Holiday magazine published an Ernest Hemingway children's story called "The Faithful Bull".
 This story has been interpreted as a "rebuttal" to the earlier Leaf book.

 According to one scholar, the book crosses gender lines in that it offers a character to whom both boys and girls can relate.
-More recently The New York Times positioned the story in the context of discrimination and social exclusion.
+More recently, in 2011 The New York Times positioned the story in the context of discrimination and social exclusion.
 It characterized the story as "an icon for the outsider and the bullied".